Overview

 d.
 Small and Medium enterprise/start-up – developing an idea into a product

-Workshop 2 : Develop a product-thinking model for the different types of organisation and a possible operationalisation strategy.
+Workshop 2: Develop a product-thinking model for the different types of organisations and a possible operationalisation strategy.

 Fees